Inbibo/shift_docs/docs/reference/shift_catalogs/standard.md

 	<figcaption></figcaption>
 </figure>

-Get values from dictionary given a series of user-defined output plugs as keys.
+Get values from the dictionary given a series of user-defined output plugs as keys.
 Outputs the value assigned to the specified key (output plug) from the dictionary.